stackless-dev/stackman/README.md

 projects as well as from example code provided.

 ### Intel CET
-Intel's Conontrol-Flow Enforcement Technology is incompatible with stack switching because it imploys a secondary Shadow Stack, that the user-mode program cannot modify.
+Intel's Control-Flow Enforcement Technology is incompatible with stack switching because it imploys a secondary Shadow Stack, that the user-mode program cannot modify.
 Unexpected return flow after a stack switch would cause the processor to fault.
 Because of this, we need to mark any assembly code as not CET compatible.
 Modern compilers are beginning to generate CET compatible objects and